- Risks and Indicators

 Where a Strategy Discussion / Meeting takes place the core agencies involved with the child should participate.
 A clear plan should be agreed and circulated to each agency participant.
 Wherever possible these should be face to face meetings rather than telephone discussions to allow better analysis of the available information.

 At the conclusion of the investigation, if the case does not proceed to an Initial Child Protection Conference a second de-briefing strategy meeting should be held to ensure that any ongoing risks are understood and protective action can be undertaken.

 Any child protection medical assessment must be planned carefully in order to secure any forensic evidence, if it is judged to be appropriate.

-Visually recorded interviews must be planned and conducted jointly by trained police officers and social workers in accordance with the Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures (Home Office 2011).
+Visually recorded interviews must be planned and conducted jointly by trained police officers and social workers in accordance with the Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures (Ministry of Justice).
 All events up to the time of the video interview must be fully recorded.
-Consideration of the use of video recorded evidence should take in to account situations where the child has been subject to abuse using recording equipment.
+Consideration of the use of video recorded evidence should take into account situations where the child has been subject to abuse using recording equipment.

 Visually recorded interviews serve two primary purposes:

 - Evidence gathering for criminal proceedings;